 Pros And Cons of Mascara With Lash Extensions

 While eyelash extensions are relatively new, wearing mascara is not.
-The old and the new can coexist but it’s important to know the pros and cons of wearing mascara with lash extensions.
+The old and the new can coexist but it’s important to know the pros and cons.

 Let’s find out!